tgant17/trainercardgenerator/README.md

 ### How it works
 - Pokémon data and sprites are fetched live from the PokéAPI, while cached name lists speed up autocomplete suggestions.
 - Trainer avatars come from local sprites plus a remote list in `public/trainer-avatars.json`.
-- Card exports rely on `html-to-image` to generate the downloadable JPEGs at 2× resolution.
+- Card exports rely on `html-to-image` to generate the downloadable PNGs at 2× resolution.

 ### Project structure
 - `src/app/page.tsx`: Main UI and card logic.